Answers to your health-related etiquette questions, by manners expert Charles Purdy

 The first principle is this: Your health is your business, and you may therefore choose not to discuss it in just about any social or personal situation.
 In the area of romance, we certainly needn’t unpack our various sorrows and health concerns in those first rapturous dates and lovers’ rendezvous.
 (Indeed, in the interest of not being a bore, these topics are often good to avoid.)

 The second principle is this: When your health affects someone else’s life, it becomes that person’s business, too.
 Now, let’s pause a moment and think about what “affect” means.
-Your Crohn’s could, arguably, have very little effect on the life of a woman you were dating — even someone whom you were dating seriously.
+Your Crohn’s could, arguably, have very little effect on the life of a woman you are dating — even someone whom you are dating seriously.
 But if, for you, “serious” means that you’re talking about long-term plans and building a life together, that’s a different story — in that case, her life will likely be affected by your condition.
 At the very least, she’ll need to know about your dietary requirements and limitations, so a romantic dinner doesn’t become a medical emergency.

 If I were dating a girl who wasn’t going to be able to handle my not-so-sexy qualities, I think I’d want to know sooner than later.